Northeast Florida Regional Airport: History

 Through the 1980s and 1990s the airport added over 100 hangars for single and twin-engine airplanes and currently has over 200 based aircraft.
 Although the airport ceased to be a joint civil-military airport with the departure of the Coast Guard, military flight operations continue for Northrop Grumman and the Department of Defense's (DoD's) Defense Contract Management Agency (DCMA).
-The U.S. Army's Operational Support Aircraft Command (OSACOM) Detachment 8 is permanently based at the airport, providing airlift support with C-12 Huron aircraft to Headquarters, Florida National Guard, to include colocated headquarters activities of the Florida Army National Guard and Florida Air National Guard.
+The U.S. Army's Detachment 1, Company B, 3rd Battalion, 135th Aviation Regiment (previously Operational Support Aircraft Command (OSACOM) Detachment 8) is permanently based at the airport, composed of Army National Guard personnel and providing airlift support with C-12 Huron aircraft to Headquarters, Florida National Guard, to include colocated headquarters activities of the Florida Army National Guard and Florida Air National Guard.

 In 2007, a 10,000 sqft terminal building was constructed.

-The airport was renamed the "Northeast Florida Regional Airport" in April 2010.
+The airport was renamed the Northeast Florida Regional Airport in April 2010.

 The Airport Authority staff currently numbers 11 employees tasked with administration and maintenance of the airport, while the airport's control tower was passed from a periodic operation by Northrop Grumman to a full-time operation as a Level I Air Traffic Control Tower under the auspices of the FAA's Contract Tower Program.
 The air traffic control tower controls a Class D Airspace service area, within a 4 nmi radius around the field, and up to 2,500 ft.

 In 2016, a new 23,305 sqft terminal building was constructed to handle increased passenger service and can accommodate four passenger gates.
 The terminal building has car rental counters within the facility for Avis, Enterprise and Hertz, and convenient parking lots directly adjacent to the airline terminal.

-Frontier Airlines launched successful air service between St. Augustine, Florida, and Trenton, New Jersey on May 2, 2014, and expanded service to include Philadelphia and Chicago in 2016.
+Frontier Airlines launched successful air service between St. Augustine, Florida, and Trenton, New Jersey, on May 2, 2014, and expanded service to include Philadelphia and Chicago in 2016.
 Despite the popularity of these flights, Frontier Airlines suspended air service in 2017, referencing a focus on Jacksonville and aircraft availability in the coming year.

-Via Air began air service on December 18, 2014 between St. Augustine, Florida and Charlotte, North Carolina (CLT), and continued to service the Northeast Florida market through November 2018.
+Via Air began air service on December 18, 2014, between St. Augustine, Florida, and Charlotte, North Carolina (CLT), and continued to service the Northeast Florida market through November 2018.

 In April 2019, Northrop Grumman was awarded a contract amendment of $3.2 billion from the U.S. Navy for the production of the E-2D Advanced Hawkeye, manufactured in St. Augustine.
 In October 2019, the United States Department of Defense authorized a foreign military sales contract of $1.4 billion authorizing the production and sale of an additional nine E-2D Advanced Hawkeye to the Japanese Air Self-Defense Force.

+Avelo Airlines expressed interest in launching service to St. Augustine in 2023, but subsequently withdrew after failing to reach a deal with the airport.